Men’s Shed in Roundwood

 Transport to the Shed can be arranged if this is a problem.

-The Shedders have been busy in their first year.
+The Shedders is a very busy place.
 We have started a garden, a water harvestng initiative and assisted with the ‘water butt’ project operated by Roundwood & District Community Council.
 We have also erected a backdrop to the 1916 commemorative plaque beside the Garda station in Roundwood.
 We have also and constructed and erected a small wooden gate at the entrance to a Holy Well in Glasnamullen.
 Members of the shed participated in a series of one-to-one lessons in the use of laptops/tablets/smartphones in Coláiste Chraobh Abhann – Kilcoole and plan to do so again in October/November of 2017.

 Following our success with recent funding applications, we have plans to further develop our garden and the facilities at the Shed.